abeer-saleh/EDA_Project/README.md

 * Better Customer Service

 ## Data Description

-The dataset obtained from the New York subway Metropolitan Transportation Authority (MTA) (http://web.mta.info/developers/turnstile.html.) which is updated each Saturday
+In this project, I plan to use the New York subway Metropolitan Transportation Authority (MTA) dataset which contains almost all the useful information needed for this project (http://web.mta.info/developers/turnstile.html.) which is updated each Saturday.

  |Features|Description                                                                         |  Type |
  |-------|--------------------------------------------------------------------------------------|--- |